 Best Mid-Range Hotels

-The Accor Group ages the spacious rooms and suites; the Shankara Borobudur hotel offers 5-star amenities and services, including an outdoor swimming pool, a spa, and a restaurant serving Indonesian and international cuisine.
+The hotel itself is a work of art, with a beautiful Javanese-style architecture and landscaped gardens.
+The resort hotel offers 5-star amenities and services, including an outdoor swimming pool, a spa, and a restaurant serving both Indonesian and international cuisine.

 The Nalaya Hotel & Resto

 The Nalaya Hotel & Resto is an ideal place to stay during your visit to this important Buddhist pilgrimage site.
 It offers comfortable accommodations, a delicious breakfast buffet, and a convenient location just minutes from the temple.

 The hotel staff is friendly and helpful, and they go out of their way to make sure you have a pleasant stay.
 I would unquestionably recommend the Nalaya Hotel & Resto to travelers exploring Borobudur.

 The Borobudur Bed & Breakfast is a great place to stay when visiting the area.
 It’s a beautiful, traditional Javanese home that has been converted into a bed and breakfast.